 2. 'You can catch a cold by being cold'

 Although, historically, people have assumed that it is the state of being cold that causes people to catch a cold, in this day and age, people are generally more aware that you catch cold not from being outside in poor weather, but from a virus.

-We become infected with cold viruses, known as "rhinoviruses," through physical contact or being in the same space as infected people.
+We become infected with cold viruses, known as "rhinoviruses,"

 This is especially true if the infected person is coughing or sneezing, or if we have touched some of the same objects as that person.